-Each shadow glided onto the eye and blended like a dream.
-The shades were easy to build with a brush.
-Given that Talc and Mica are the top ingredients, I’m not surprised that the mattes are easy to blend or that the foiled shades are impactful.
+Each shadow glided onto the eyelids with minimal effort More importantly, the shades built up nicely with a brush.
+However, given that Talc and Mica are the top ingredients in the Milani formula, I’m not surprised that the mattes performed well.

-One of my favorite looks I’ve created with this palette is an ultra-soft Halo Eye.
-I blended Bare It All and Tan-Tation into the crease, then lightly packed Untamed into the inner and outer corner of the eye, and finished by packing Come-Hither into the center.
+One of my favorite looks I created with this palette is an ultra-soft Halo Eye.
+First, I blended Bare It All and Tan-Tation into the crease.
+Second, I lightly packed Untamed into the inner and outer corner of the eyelids.
+Finally, I finished by packing Come-Hither into the center of the lids.

-When worn with a primer, the shades do not crease nor do they fade, even after 10-12 hours of wear-time.
+When worn with a primer, the shadows do not crease nor do they fade, even after 10-12 hours of wear.
 As someone with oily eyelids, this is an impressive feat, especially when other high-end brands struggle to create shadows with the same longevity.

 Where is the Milani Soft & Sultry Eyeshadow Palette sold?

 Milani Cosmetics is sold in drugstores and big box retailers across the US, including CVS Health, Target, Walgreens, Walmart.
 Additionally, Milani is at specialty beauty retailer, Ulta, as well as online via MilaniCosmetics.com.
 To purchase the full range of products, visit MilaniCosmetics.com.